-Tagines often are those items we see you stroking affectionately when in store and we agree –they are beautiful, elegant and a must have just to look at!
-They don’t have to be just for show though and our tagines are all made for full and efficient use.
-Made in Morocco, they are a hard backed terracotta over glazed to made them more sturdy for everyday use.
+Tagines are beautiful, elegant and a must have just to look at!
+They don’t have to be just for show though as tagines are all made for full and efficient use.
+Made in Morocco, tagines are a hard backed terracotta over glazed to made them more sturdy for everyday use.
 Terracotta is important for the tagine and the resulting North African dish that bears the same name.

 Less liquid is needed due to having the conical lid that allows the moisture to rise and then fall back in to the food and while some say well-that is just like in a Dutch oven or slow cooker – it just looks amazing does it!